 GPT-4: Comedy and Alignment

 Before launching GPT-4, OpenAI says it spent six months making the AI “safer and more aligned.” (“Alignment” refers to how closely the output of a language model matches human goals, values, and norms.)
-Some of that effort included training GPT-4 not to generate harmful content and hate speech when telling jokes.
+Some of that effort included training GPT-4 not to generate offensive content when telling jokes.

 OpenAI says it accomplished this through “reinforcement learning” from human feedback, a process where human evaluators reward the language model for generating output that aligns with the human evaluators.